continuul/ws/README.md

 `ws rm WORKSPACE_NAME`

 n.b. this is a destructive call and removes all files associated to the workspace

+## Customizing ws

+### Custom workspaces directory

+If you want to change the default location of the workspaces directory, simply edit the property listed in `~/.ws/.wsattr`.
+We strongly recommend that you *DO NOT* change the WORKSPACES_DIR environment variable to be the same directory as the ws installation itself; if you do so, when you uninstall ws you will delete your workspaces as well.

 ### File an issue